phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 770989
+#Total Number of Tweets: 1635689
-#Number of Clinton Tweets: 526005
+#Number of Trump Tweets: 771668
-#Number of Rubio Tweets: 210241
+#Number of Clinton Tweets: 526280
-#Number of Sanders Tweets: 209852
+#Number of Rubio Tweets: 210361
-#Number of Carson Tweets: 122649
+#Number of Sanders Tweets: 209993
-#Number of Bush Tweets: 85692
+#Number of Carson Tweets: 122872
-#Total Number of Tweets:
+#Number of Bush Tweets: 85804
 ---